awsdocs/amazon-eks-user-guide/doc_source/alb-ingress.md

   + **Key** – `kubernetes.io/cluster/my-cluster`
   + **Value** – `shared` or `owned`
 + Your public and private subnets must meet the following requirements\.
 This is unless you explicitly specify subnet IDs as an annotation on a service or ingress object\.
 Assume that you provision load balancers by explicitly specifying subnet IDs as an annotation on a service or ingress object\.
 In this situation, Kubernetes and the AWS load balancer controller use those subnets directly to create the load balancer and the following tags aren't required\.
   + **Private subnets** – Must be tagged in the following format\.
 This is so that Kubernetes and the AWS load balancer controller know that the subnets can be used for internal load balancers\.
 If you use `eksctl` or an Amazon EKS AWS CloudFormation template to create your VPC after March 26, 2020, the subnets are tagged appropriately when created\.
-For more information about the Amazon EKS AWS CloudFormation VPC templates, see [Creating a VPC for your Amazon EKS cluster](creating-a-vpc.md)\.
+For more information about the Amazon EKS AWS CloudFormation VPC templates, see [Create an Amazon VPC for your Amazon EKS cluster](creating-a-vpc.md)\.
     + **Key** – `kubernetes.io/role/internal-elb`
     + **Value** – `1`
   + **Public subnets** – Must be tagged in the following format\.
 This is so that Kubernetes knows to use only the subnets that were specified for external load balancers\.
 This way, Kubernetes doesn't choose a public subnet in each Availability Zone \(lexicographically based on their subnet ID\)\.
 If you use `eksctl` or an Amazon EKS AWS CloudFormation template to create your VPC after March 26, 2020, the subnets are tagged appropriately when created\.
-For more information about the Amazon EKS AWS CloudFormation VPC templates, see [Creating a VPC for your Amazon EKS cluster](creating-a-vpc.md)\.
+For more information about the Amazon EKS AWS CloudFormation VPC templates, see [Create an Amazon VPC for your Amazon EKS cluster](creating-a-vpc.md)\.
     + **Key** – `kubernetes.io/role/elb`
     + **Value** – `1`